dianastebbins/homework5-dayPlanner/README.md

 WHEN I open the planner
 THEN the current day is displayed at the top of the calendar WHEN I scroll down
--THEN I am presented with timeblocks for standard business hours -WHEN I view the timeblocks for that day
+THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
--THEN each timeblock is color coded to indicate whether it is in the past, present, or future -WHEN I click into a timeblock
+THEN each timeblock is color coded to indicate whether it is in the past, present, or future -WHEN I click into a timeblock
 -THEN I can enter an event
 -WHEN I click the save button for that timeblock